-The more you know about yourself – your inner-workings – the more you know about others and how to interact with them and how ‘not’ to interact with them.
-This makes for smooth and easy relations whether at work, home or play.
+The more you know about yourself ~ about your inner-workings ~ the more you are able to understand all humans.
+This makes for smooth and easy relations always and everywhere.

-In his handbook How to Beat the Stress and Get More Out of Life, Murray Oxman is spot-on when describing both the problem and the solution.
-Here is just a taste from Chapter 2: A New Way to Approach Problems.
+In his handbook How to Beat the Stress and Get More Out of Life, Murray Oxman speaks of the conflict we far too often inflict upon one another and then suffer from in our relations.
+This is always due to our own personal ignorance.
+Here are some helpful and eye-opening words from Chapter 2: A New Way to Approach Problems.

 We are all conditioned to think that the painful thoughts and feelings we have are not only needful, but that they are us.
 But they are not.
 We are not the worries, regrets and self-criticisms we experience.
 We are neither the stressful feelings nor the elated feelings.
 None of it.